andrey-zherikov/argparse/README.md

 # Parser for command-line arguments

-`argparse` is a self-contained flexible utility to parse command line arguments.
+`argparse` is a self-contained flexible utility to parse command-line arguments.

 ## Features